Paycheck: Electronic paychecks

-In most countries with a developed wire transfer system, payment of wages and salaries is increasingly being effected by electronic means, rather than by the use of a physical cheque.
-This saves the company money on printing and processing cheques and reduce the problem of fraud.

-However, vocabulary referring to the figurative "pay cheque" persists in some languages, but this commonly refers to a payslip or stub rather than an actual cheque.
-Some company payrolls have eliminated both the paper cheque and stub, in which case an electronic image of the stub is available on a website.
+In most countries with a developed wire transfer system, payment of wages and salaries is increasingly being effected by electronic means, rather than by the use of a physical check.
+This saves the company money on printing and processing checks and reduce the problem of fraud.
+However, vocabulary referring to the figurative "paycheck" persists in some languages, but this commonly refers to a payslip or stub rather than an actual check.
+Some company payrolls have eliminated both the paper check and stub, in which case an electronic image of the stub is available on a website.
 Most of the provinces and territories in Canada allow employers to issue electronic payslips if the employees have confidential access to it and are able to print it.

 Payroll card

 For employees that do not have access to a personal bank account, most major payroll service providers can arrange for the net pay of an employee to be loaded onto a payroll card, which is a plastic card similar to a debit card.
 A payroll card functions like a debit card and allows an employee to access their pay.
 A payroll card is typically less convenient than cashing a paper paycheck, because the card can be used at participating automatic teller machines to withdraw cash (which usually requires the employee to pay a hefty fee to access their own money and always have daily limits for how much of their own money an employee can access daily) or in stores to make purchases.
 Most payroll cards will charge a fee if used at an ATM more than once per pay period.

 The payroll card account may be held as a single bank account in the employer's name.
 In that case, the bank account holds the payroll funds for all employees of that company using the payroll card system, and an intermediary limits each employee's draw to an amount specified by the company for a specified pay period.
 Some payroll card programs establish a separate account for each employee.
 Most payroll card accounts in the United States are insured by the Federal Deposit Insurance Corporation.

 Before a company can give a payroll card to a worker, the business must first contract with a payroll card program manager.
 The payroll card company performs required "know-your-customer" due diligence as a condition of accepting the application.

 In the United States, payroll cards are regulated by state wage-and-hour-laws and by a variety of federal laws including the Electronic Funds Transfer Act and the Consumer Financial Protection Act.

 Businesses may elect to use a payroll card program in order to reduce payroll expense.
 According to Visa, it costs an employer about 35 cents to issue pay electronically but two dollars to write a paper paycheck.